tpotie/DW_Audio_Downloader/README.md

 All recursive downloads can use the existing switches (eg. --list and --detail)

 ### Download all audio files from a whole course list (for eg. A1 course) recursively.
-To specified output folder.
+To specified output folder

     $ python dw_downloader.py https://learngerman.dw.com/en/beginners/c-36519789 -ra -o audio_files
     1. Section: Welcome!                            ####################